What Is the Difference Between Mental Health and Emotional Health

 Examples of Good Emotional Health

-• Being able to pause before reacting emotionally in stressful situations
+• Being able to stop and think before reacting emotionally when things get tough

-• Feeling comfortable asking for help or setting boundaries
+• Being okay with asking for help or setting limits

 Common Signs of Poor Emotional Health